mkotler/ad-automoli/README.md

 `motion_state_on` | True | integer | | If using motion sensors which don't send events if already activated, like Xiaomi do with the Xiaomi Gateway (Aqara) integration, add this to your config with "on".
 This will listen to state changes instead
 `motion_state_off` | True | integer | | If using motion sensors which don't send events if already activated, like Xiaomi do with the Xiaomi Gateway (Aqara) integration, add this to your config with "off".
 This will listen to the state changes instead
 `debug_log` | True | bool | false | Activate debug logging (for this room)

+Note: If you set configuration options under an app named "default" then those will become the defaults across all rooms (but can still be overridden within a specific room).

 ### daytimes